When to report

 Penalties may be issued if an investigation establishes that a student has deliberately deceived in an examination or other assessment of study performance, or if the student has knowledge of such actions being initiated or taken.

-A clear example of cheating is using prohibited aids during an exam, such as notes on slips of paper or unauthorised notes in books.
+A clear example of cheating is using prohibited aids during an exam, such as notes on slips of paper or unauthorized notes in books.
 On take-home exams or other written assignments, copying other people’s text without marking them as quotations may be considered cheating.
-For more information regarding plagiarism, see Guidelines and regulations on plagiarism and deceitful plagiarism in first-, second- and third-cycle education at Lund University (PDF, 400 kB, new window) (in Swedish)
+For more information regarding plagiarism, see Guidelines and regulations on plagiarism and deceitful plagiarism in first-, second- and third-cycle education at Lund University (PDF, 60 kB, new window)

 An attempt to cheat is sufficient for a penalty to be issued, for instance, taking notes into an exam with the intention of using them.
 The student could then be found guilty even if the notes were not actually used.